-- 4.9 Ideally, substitution should be performed by means of a simultaneous delivery-versus-delivery (DVD) exchange of the original collateral and substitute collateral; or by simultaneous back-to-back (delivery-versus-payment) DVP deliveries.
+- 4.91 Ideally, substitution should be performed by means of a simultaneous delivery-versus-delivery (DVD) exchange of the original collateral and substitute collateral; or by simultaneous back-to-back (delivery-versus-payment) DVP deliveries.
 However, DVD and simultaneous back-to-back DVP deliveries are often not possible or practicable, in which case, it is market practice for the Seller to deliver the substitute before the Buyer releases the existing collateral.
 This of course exposes the Seller to credit risk on the Buyer. - 4.10 Although the Seller may have permission to substitute, the Buyer is not obliged to accept any substitute offered by the Seller.
-To insist otherwise might jeopardise the validity of the outright transfer of legal title to the collateral from the Seller to the Buyer.
-The substitute should be at least of the same value and at least of the same quality in terms of credit and liquidity.
-If a disagreement arises over the acceptability of a particular proffered substitute security, the parties should negotiate reasonably and in good faith.
-Disputes can be avoided if security issues or classes of security that would be acceptable or which would not be acceptable to the Buyer as substitutes are agreed in advance in writing (see paragraph 2.28 above). - 4.11 Permission to substitute collateral can be sought not only by the Seller from the Buyer, but parties can agree permissions on margin securities held by either.
+To insist otherwise might jeopardise the validity of the outright transfer of legal title to the collateral from the Seller to the Buyer. - 4.20 The substitute should be at least of the same value and at least of the same quality in terms of credit and liquidity.
+If the substitute is too different from the original security, there could be an objection to accounting for the transaction as a repo.
+This is because a repo with permission to substitute collateral is accounted for as a financing transaction, and therefore continuing to recognise the collateral on the balance sheet of the Seller depends on the substitute being "similar and of equal fair value" to the collateral being substituted.
+10 - 4.21 If a disagreement arises over the acceptability of a particular proffered substitute security, the parties should negotiate reasonably and in good faith.

-7 Even if back-to-back DVP deliveries are not exactly simultaneous, each is collateralised by cash in its own right.
+9 Even if back-to-back DVP deliveries are not exactly simultaneous, each is collateralised by cash in its own right.